Rapchat tunes into $2.3M as its music-making app hits 7M users – TechCrunch

 And in perhaps the most trend-endorsing act of all, Rapchat has been cloned — by Facebook, no less.
 NPE, the social networking behemoth’s in-house skunkworks team, in February rolled out BARS (all caps! stand out!) — which is, yes — an app on which you can create your own rap music.

-Miller, at least for now, is about as laid back as you could be, considering all of the above, confident that at least for now, he is very happy with the engagement Rapchat is seeing, including around tests it has been running around offering new premium features — the app is free to use right now, but it has plans to offer creators more production tools and better ways of sharing their work and helping build a business out of it.
+Miller, at least for now, is about as laid back as you could be, considering all of the above, confident that at least for now, he is very happy with the engagement Rapchat is seeing, including around tests it has been running offering new premium features — the app is free to use right now, but it has plans to offer creators more production tools and better ways of sharing their work and helping build a business out of it.
 Key to that will be never demanding licensing fees on music: creators keep the royalties, with Rapchat’s value lying in helping them make and track how that music gets used with the metadata that it holds on those tracks.

 Some of the low-key approach might well come from the fact that Rapchat and its founders are somewhat outside of the startup fray.
 The idea for the app first came up in 2013, Miller said, when he and Gibson were students at Ohio University in Columbus.